 • Made with a single source of animal protein

-Caru Classic Turkey Stew Grain-Free Wet Cat Food
+Caru Classics Turkey Stew Grain-Free Wet Cat Food

 • Cooked in a flavorful gravy